 “I think it’s important to read Frederick Douglass, Zora Neale Hurston, Richard Wright, Langston Hughes, Toni Morrison — I think it’s important to read all of those books,” Williams said.
 “But, I’m also really interested in those books that are on the fringes doing really important, really hard work.”

 Although the term “best” is extremely subjective, this list includes titles that we believe will continue to push the culture forward.
-Below, we’ve gathered 20 titles (and one bonus pick) that we feel encompass the great skills of Black authors, and every single one of these books would be a worthy addition to your reading list.
+Below, we’ve gathered 31 titles that we feel encompass the great skills of Black authors, and every single one of these books would be a worthy addition to your reading list.
 Of course, there are so many great titles that we didn’t include here.
 Feel free to share your personal recommendations, and we’ll consider updating this post in the future.

 Keep reading to see our selection of some of the best books by Black authors in American literature.